antmicro/benchalot/README.md

 19.3,30.12
 ```
 Benchmarker will store `19.3` as the measurement for `stage1` and `30.12` as the measurement for `stage2`.
-Benchmarker will also combine `stage1` and `stage2` to create a column with their sum under the custom metric's name.

 ## Arguments